ccoenraets/es6-tutorial-react/ecmascript6-react-modules.md

 ---
 layout: module
 ---
-# 3. Creating the Header Module
+# 3. Creating a Module

-In this unit, you externalize the Application Header in a module.
+In this unit, you externalize the application Header in an ECMAScript 6 module.

 ## Step 1: Create the Header Module